conan-io/docs/extending/plugins.rst

 Conan Center plugin
 +++++++++++++++++++

+.. warning:

+    This plugin is still under development.

 This plugin has been created to perform some the checks that the Conan team make as part of the process of accepting a new library into the
 :ref:`conan_center` central repository in Bintray.